saycel/towers-of-power/README.md

 # Office Hours
-I will be avaliable for office hours by appointment on Wednesdays and Thursdays.
+I will be available for office hours by appointment on Wednesdays and Thursdays.
-Specific hours and appointments will be avaliable soon.
+Specific hours and appointments will be available soon.
 Dhruv is available Mondays and Thursdays.
 ereedsanchez@gmail.com
 dhruv.mehrotra3@gmail.com